olawaleoyedele/sinima/README.md

 ## 👩‍💻 Author

-Built with ❤️ by Abdullah Oyede;e
+Built with ❤️ by Abdullah Oyedele
+---
 3MTT Capstone Project